Oleg Akkuratov

-Oleg Borisovich Akkuratov is a Russian pianist, jazz improviser and singer who has amaurosis – complete blindness.
+Oleg Borisovich Akkuratov (Олег Борисович Аккуратов; born 21 October 1989 in Yeysk, Soviet Union) is a Russian pianist, jazz improviser and singer who has amaurosis – complete blindness.
 He is a virtuoso performer of jazz and classical works and a laureate of the Prize of the President of the Russian Federation for young cultural workers (2019).

 Biography

-Akkuratov was born on October 21, 1989, in the city of Yeisk, Krasnodar Territory.
+Akkuratov was born on October 21, 1989, in the city of Yeysk, Krasnodar Krai.
 Blind from birth, at the age of four, the boy began to show extraordinary musical abilities, playing the melodies he heard on the piano.
-The teachers of the Yeisk School of Music immediately took the boy to the 1st grade.
-And two years later he entered a specialized music school for blind and visually impaired children in the city of Armavir, Krasnodar Territory.
-Later, in parallel with his studies at school, Oleg studied at the Moscow State College of Music of Variety and Jazz Art, in the class of teacher Mikhail Okun.
-Akkuratov entered the pop and jazz department of the Institute of Music of the Moscow University of Culture and Art after graduating from the College of Music in 2008.
+The teachers of the Yeysk School of Music immediately took the boy to the 1st grade.
+And two years later he entered a specialized music school for blind and visually impaired children in the city of Armavir, Krasnodar Krai.
+Later, in parallel with his studies at school, Akkuratov studied at the Moscow State College of Music of Variety and Jazz Art, in the class of teacher Mikhail Okun.
+Akkuratov entered the pop and jazz department of the Institute of Music of the Moscow State Institute of Culture after graduating from the College of Music in 2008.
 In 2015, Akkuratov graduated with honors from the Rostov State Conservatory in 2017 – Postgraduate studies in chamber music.
 During his studies, Akkuratov took part in concerts and became a laureate of various music competitions, including international ones.

-Previously, he lived in the village of Morevka near Yeisk.
+Previously, he lived in the village of Morevka near Yeysk.
 He worked as a soloist of the Russian Opera Theater, artistic director and soloist of the Eisk Jazz Orchestra MICH-Band (piano).

 Akkuratov took part in a concert with the opera singer Montserrat Caballe, performed with Evelyn Glennie.

 He took part in the world premiere of the international charitable action "Thousands of Cities of the World", performed at the residence of the Pope as the UNESCO World Consolidated Choir.

-Oleg Akkuratov plays jazz and classical pieces.
+Akkuratov plays jazz and classical pieces.
 He sings in many languages: English, German, French, Spanish, Portuguese, Japanese, Chinese, Korean and others.

-Lyudmila Gurchenko dedicated her debut directorial work to Akkuratov – the film "Colorful Twilight" shot in 2009.
+Lyudmila Gurchenko dedicated her debut directorial work to Akkuratov – the film Colorful Twilight shot in 2009.